yogeshchandra12345/tensorflow/README.md

 # Tensorflow
-A basic implementation of vaious ml challenges in tensroflow referenced from tensorflow.org.
+A basic implementation of vaious ml challenges in tensorflow
+* reference tensorflow.org.